playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <p *ngIf="bool; else templHere">True</p>
 ```

-In this example, we are creating a template and assigning it to a [template reference variable](<https://blog.angulartraining.com/tutorial-the-magic-of-template-reference-variables-3183f0a0d9d1>).
-This template reference variable will make `templHere` a valid variable whereever it's referenced within the template (much like how variables are bound from the component logic to the template, you can bind data from within the template to other parts of the template).
+In this example, we are creating a template and assigning it to a [template reference variable](<https://blog.angulartraining.com/tutorial-the-magic-of-template-reference-variables-3183f0a0d9d1>). _This template reference variable will make `templHere` a valid variable to use as a value for other inputs in sibling or child elements._ It wil then handle that variable similarly to how a variable from the component logic is handled when referenced from the template.

-These template reference variables can then be referenced by siblings or children, but not by cousin elements

-We are then adding a structural directive `ngIf` to the `p` element on screen.
+We are then adding a structural directive [`ngIf`](https://angular.io/api/common/NgIf) to the `p` element on screen.
 This `ngIf` structural directive will checks if `bool` is true or false, and render items on screen depending on the value of `bool`.

 - If it is true, it will render `<p>True</p>` and the template containing the false will not
-- If it is false, it will then check if the `else` condition has a value assigned to it, if there is a value assigned, it will render that template.
+- If it is false, it will then check if the [`else` condition built into `ngIf`](https://angular.io/api/common/NgIf#showing-an-alternative-template-using-else) has a value assigned to it.
+If there is a value assigned to the `else` condition, it will render that template.
   - In this example, it does: The template we've assigned to `templHere`.
 Because of this, `<p>False</p>` will render

 If you had forgotten to include the `ngIf`, it would never render the `False` element because **a template is not rendered to the view unless explicitly told to - this includes templates created with `ng-template`**